basvandesande/azurecodingarchitect/blog/content/posts/volterra-take1.md

 ![Desktop](/volterra1/volterra-desktop.jpg)

 So far we only experimented with normal use cases.
-A couple of weeks later my daughter talked to me about a project that she was working at university (Data Science Msc).
-She told me that she was using Google compute services to train an AI model, because her computer took forever to process through 120 epochs (in Machine Learning an epoch is a complete training dataset) containing over 30GB in images which had to be processed over and over.
+A couple of weeks later my daughter talked to me about a project that she was working on at university (Data Science Msc).
+She told me that she was using Google compute services to train an AI model, because her computer took forever to process through 120 epochs (in Machine Learning an epoch is when all the training data is used at once and is defined as the total number of iterations of all the training data in one cycle for training the machine learning model) containing over 30GB in images which had to be processed over and over.

 I told her thaţ at the office we had these Windows Developer kits and that I would take one home to see if we could run the workload on an energy friendly edge device (10 Watts under full load).